raspberrypi/documentation/configuration/uart.md

 ### Raspberry Pi as terminal

-A Raspberry Pi can also act as a serial terminal, which can be used to connect to another device's serial console.
-You'll need to disable the terminal's serial console so that the serial console and terminal program won't conflict with each other.
+A Raspberry Pi can also use the onboard UARTs to act as a serial terminal, which can be used to connect to another Raspberry Pi's serial console, a modem, or other device.
+You'll need to disable the serial console to make the UART available for use.

 To use a Raspberry Pi as a serial terminal, you can use `sudo raspi-config`, answering 'No' to the question: `Would you like a login shell to be accessible over serial?` and 'Yes' to `Would you like the serial port hardware to be enabled?`

-Alternatively, you can also manually enable the UARTs and edit `/boot/cmdline.txt` to remove the portion like `console=serial0,115200`.
+Alternatively, you can manually enable the UARTs and edit `/boot/cmdline.txt` to remove the portion like `console=serial0,115200`.

 ## Relevant differences between PL011 and mini UART